hashicorp/terraform-provider-google/website/docs/r/compute_security_policy.html.markdown

 * `layer_7_ddos_defense_config` - (Optional) Configuration for [Google Cloud Armor Adaptive Protection Layer 7 DDoS Defense](https://cloud.google.com/armor/docs/adaptive-protection-overview?hl=en).
 Structure is [documented below](#nested_layer_7_ddos_defense_config).

+* `auto_deploy_config` - (Optional, [Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html)) Configuration for [Automatically deploy Adaptive Protection suggested rules](https://cloud.google.com/armor/docs/adaptive-protection-auto-deploy?hl=en).
+Structure is [documented below](#nested_auto_deploy_config).

 <a name="nested_layer_7_ddos_defense_config"></a>The `layer_7_ddos_defense_config` block supports:

 * `enable` - (Optional) If set to true, enables CAAP for L7 DDoS detection.

 * `rule_visibility` - (Optional) Rule visibility can be one of the following: STANDARD - opaque rules. (default) PREMIUM - transparent rules.

+<a name="nested_auto_deploy_config"></a>The `auto_deploy_config` block supports:

+* `load_threshold` - (Optional) Identifies new attackers only when the load to the backend service that is under attack exceeds this threshold.

+* `confidence_threshold` - (Optional) Rules are only automatically deployed for alerts on potential attacks with confidence scores greater than this threshold.

+* `impacted_baseline_threshold` - (Optional) Rules are only automatically deployed when the estimated impact to baseline traffic from the suggested mitigation is below this threshold.

+* `expiration_sec` - (Optional) Google Cloud Armor stops applying the action in the automatically deployed rule to an identified attacker after this duration.
+The rule continues to operate against new requests.

 <a name="nested_recaptcha_options_config"></a>The `recaptcha_options_config` block supports: